Do a business energy audit

 No

-You may be able to have your meter retrofitted with an energy monitoring system.
-Talk to a licensed electrician to determine if this is an option for your business.
+You might be able to retrofit your meter with an energy monitoring system.
+Talk to a licensed electrician about this option.

 Are you getting the best out of your energy offer for your needs?
 Yes